 The class structure is designed quite uniquely and allows for lots of free time to study, work, or take other courses alongside your Master's classes.
-The semester is approx. 16 weeks long and you will have classes at least 12 of those 16 weeks on Thursday afternoons, all-day on Fridays, and Saturday mornings.
+The semester is approx. 16 weeks long and you will have classes at least 12 of those 16 weeks on Wednesday evening, all-day on Thursday, and Friday mornings.
 Each module is taught in a block structure, so each week you'll spend those three days focused on one specific course.
 Each course will (ideal-typically) be taught in two blocks.
 Therefore, six courses multiplied by two blocks equals 12 weeks!

 Can I work while I study?